i2group/analyze/documentation/developer_essentials_deploying_uirest.md

     </fragments>
     ```

-6. On the write side of the production deployment, run the following command:
+7. On the write side of the production deployment, run the following command:

     ``` {.pre .codeblock}
-    python deploy.py -s write -t register-datasources
+    python deploy.py -s write -t register-data-sources
     ```

     This command generates a GUID for the data source in `environment\dsid\dsid.data-source-name-id.properties`.

-7. In the Deployment Toolkit for the production deployment, update the `<SubsettingExample...>` elements at the bottom of `ApolloClientSettings.xml` to reference the generated DSID.
+8. In the Deployment Toolkit for the production deployment, update the `<SubsettingExample...>` elements at the bottom of `ApolloClientSettings.xml` to reference the generated DSID.
 Also, change the host name to reference the server that runs the HTTP proxy.

     ``` {.pre .codeblock}
     <SubsettingExampleGenerationUILocation>